isomerpages/mse-zerowaste/_zero-waste/05-chapter1.md

 has caused the build-up of greenhouse gases and rising global temperatures.

-As the global community shifts towards lowcarbon economies to ensure a sustainable future, Singapore plays our part by following three key principles:
+As the global community shifts towards low-carbon economies to ensure a sustainable future, Singapore plays our part by following three key principles: